 Department notice a student has not engaged with teaching activities - physical or remote.
 This can be identified by a lecturer, personal tutor or fellow students, etc raising a concern.
-[A minimum of two weeks without engagement is an example, but is subject to department policy, level of teaching etc.] Personal tutor emails student at their KCL email address, and can copy in their personal address, offering support.
+[A minimum of two weeks without engagement is an example, but is subject to department policy, level of teaching etc.]

+Personal tutor emails student at their KCL email address, and can copy in their personal address, offering support.
 Signpost to Student Services Online.

 After 5 working days (or 2 if there are concerns around the student's wellbeing) a phone call should be made from the department to the student.
 For remote study, a Microsoft Teams invite should be sent via Outlook.

 If there is no response to the phone call or Teams meeting invite, a second email is sent from the personal tutor encouraging a response within 5 working days, or it will have to be escalated within the department.

 At this stage the designated Faculty Wellbeing Advisor for your faculty can contact IT to request details of when the student last accessed KEATS/Email and to carry out checks with Security to ascertain the students activity on campus.
 This may indicate that the student is engaging with their learning.

 After a further 5 working days, the Senior Tutor or Programme Director emails the student requesting that the student gets in touch and that if they do not hear from them within 1 working day, they will raise them as a Student of Concern.

 The department escalates the concern using the Student of Concern Procedure - select the primary concern as 'prolonged lack of contact'.
 A Student Welfare Advisor will contact the student and offer support.

-Next steps: The Student of Concern team will: ascertain if the student is engaging with the university in any other ways (e.g., asking residences to conduct a welfare check if they are in halls) will identify if the student is engaging with any other university support services will determine if police or next of kin involvement is needed (in line with the "Student Emergency Contact Procedure") If the Student of Concern team do not get a response from the student, but are confident that they are engaging with the university in some form (e.g. using KEATS or libraries, safe at residences), they may contact the department to propose they hold a Support for Study.
+Next steps: The Student of Concern team will:

+- ascertain if the student is engaging with the university in any other ways (e.g., asking residences to conduct a welfare check if they are in halls) - will identify if the student is engaging with any other university support services - will determine if police or next of kin involvement is needed (in line with the "Student Emergency Contact Procedure")

+If the Student of Concern team do not get a response from the student, but are confident that they are engaging with the university in some form (e.g. using KEATS or libraries, safe at residences), they may contact the department to propose they hold a Support for Study meeting under the G30 Academic Policy at either Stage One, Stage Two or Stage Three.
+Alternatively, the department may be invited to consider acting under G28 Academic Regulations.

 If all avenues have been exhausted and where there are significant welfare/mental health concerns, then the Student of Concern team will consider reporting the student to the Police as a missing person.